Remi-ui/Covid-19-We-might-need-to-check-that/README.md

 </p>

 ## How to use
 All code can be excecuted using the Jupiter Notebook files.
 The necessary dependencies will be downloaded and imported within the notebook files.
+The files contain instructions on how to replicate results presented in the report.

 ### Check-wortiness
 For check-wortiness use the _check_worthiness.ipynb_ file.